will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 There are some other reasonable constraints, though.
 Basically, we *probably* expect that the possible states we read from came about through some "reasonable" execution of the transactions we gave to the database.
 One "reasonable" type of execution would be to execute these transactions in some sequential order.
 This is, for example, what we would expect out of a database system if we gave it a series of transactions one-by-one, with no concurrent overlapping between transactions.

+#### Cerone 2015

-The Cerone paper simply takes the simplyifying assumption of *atomic visibility*, which is simply that either all or none of the operations of a transaction can become visible to other transactions.
+The Cerone paper simply takes the simplifying assumption of *atomic visibility*, which is simply that either all or none of the operations of a transaction can become visible to other transactions.
 This means that their model essentially cannot represent isolation notions like *read committed*, which is weaker than the weakest model they represent, *read atomic*.

 Note that the read atomic model was actually first introduced in [Bailis' 2014 paper](http://www.bailis.org/papers/ramp-sigmod2014.pdf) on RAMP transactions.
 Note that Read Atomic is something similar to Snapshot Isolation but with an allowance for concurrent updates (e.g. allows write-write conflicts).
 This was preceded by their earlier proposal of [*monotonic atomic view*](https://www.vldb.org/pvldb/vol7/p181-bailis.pdf) which is strictly weaker than Read Atomic.